 - National Defense—bio/chemical terrorism, intelligence

-Projects include mechanical behavior of aerospace-grade polymer composites and aluminum alloys, modeling and control of hybrid electric vehicles, three dimensional simulation of flow in ceramic injection molding, computational simulations of forced and natural convection turbulent flows, complex embedded electronic systems, land-use modeling, advanced programming, seismic source mechanisms of tectonic and volcanic earthquakes, mining of large-scale biological data, atmospheric chemistry, finite element analysis, and so much more.
+Projects include mechanical behavior of aerospace-grade polymer composites and aluminum alloys, modeling and control of hybrid electric vehicles, 3-D simulation of flow in ceramic injection molding, computational simulations of forced and natural convection turbulent flows, complex embedded electronic systems, land-use modeling, advanced programming, seismic source mechanisms of tectonic and volcanic earthquakes, mining of large-scale biological data, atmospheric chemistry, finite element analysis, and so much more.

 Computational Science and Engineering Research Institute